asjuan/fakeloader/README.md

                     MapPositions = new string[6] { "Id", "Description", "OrderId", "Quantity", "IsPriority", "Price" });
 `

-That overload can also try to infer properties from the headers using the following switch `
+GetAListOf overload can also try to infer properties from the headers, by using the following switch infer mappings

-//Use headers to infer mappings
+`

     var orderDetails = PlainTextRetriever.From(@"file2.txt").DelimitBy(ColumnDelimiter.Comma)

                 .GetAListOf<OrderDetail>(
                 new MapperConfiguration